powerline/powerline/docs/source/troubleshooting/osx.rst

 Troubleshooting on OS X
 ***********************

-I can't see any fancy symbols, what's wrong?
+I can’t see any fancy symbols, what’s wrong?
 --------------------------------------------

-* If you're using iTerm2, please update to `this revision
+* If you’re using iTerm2, please update to `this revision
   <https://github.com/gnachman/iTerm2/commit/8e3ad6dabf83c60b8cf4a3e3327c596401744af6>`_
   or newer.
 * You need to set your ``LANG`` and ``LC_*`` environment variables to a UTF-8 locale (e.g. ``LANG=en_US.utf8``).
-Consult your Linux distro's documentation for information about setting these variables correctly.
+Consult your Linux distro’s documentation for information about setting these variables correctly.

 The colors look weird in the default OS X Terminal app!